'He's got no place at PSG' - 'Polluted' Mbappe facing first real crisis of confidence | Goal.com

 Larque’s words are strong but Habib Beye, the former Newcastle defender and now a prominent pundit in France, says this is a storm that Mbappe must be given the chance to ride out.

-“There’s not been any time for him to recover or reprogram himself after the Champions League final,” he told Canal+.
+“There’s not been any time for him to recover or reprogramme himself after the Champions League final,” he told Canal+.
 “We should allow him to go through this difficult period on the field.

 “You can’t forget that he’s only 22 years old and that he has set the bar so high that everyone is demanding.
 And we’re right to be.